Fiserv/universal-commerce/recipes/vault_credit_card_gift_card.md

 | fdCustomerId| string| body| Conditional*| 32
 | publicKeyRequired| Boolean| body| yes|

-* Either fdCustomerId or deviceInfo has to be provided
+Note: Either fdCustomerId or deviceInfo has to be provided
 ## Sample Request with fdcustomerID
 ```json
 {